lindenb/jvarkit/docs/VcfPeekAf.md

       An indexed VCF file.
 Source of the annotations -f, --filter
-      soft FILTER the variant of this data if AF is not found or it greater > threshold.
+      soft FILTER the variant of this data if AF is not found or it greater > max-af or lower than min-af.
 If empty, just DISCARD the variant
       Default: <empty string>
     --generate-vcf-md5
       Generate MD5 checksum for VCF output.